kevinclark/Lesson-Plans/shoes/memory.md

-Today we're going to build a memory game.
+Today we're going to start building a memory game.
 We're going to do this using Shoes, which uses the Ruby programming language.

+The game will have a set of 'cards' on a board.
+When you click the cards, the color will change to a 'hidden' color.
+Your goal will to be to find all the pairs of two cards with the same color.

+The game is a little complicated, so it'll take two sessions to complete.
+Today we'll draw cards that we can flip with random colors.

 ### Prereqs - Installing Shoes and a text editor